Bruno Petković: 2018–19 season

 On 6 August 2018, he joined Dinamo Zagreb on a season-long loan with Dinamo holding an obligation to buy his contract out at the end of the loan if certain conditions are met.
 On 25 August, he scored his first hat trick for Dinamo in a 3–0 home win over Lokomotiva.
 As the season wore on, Petković became more important to the squad and played the starring role in the peak of Dinamo Zagreb season, the 2018–19 UEFA Europa League Round of 32 home fixture against Viktoria Plzeň, when he assisted the first goal and scored the third in the 4–0 win.
 In the Round of 16 home fixture against Benfica he scored the only goal in the 2–0 win.
 However, Benfica came back beating Dinamo 3–0 at Estádio da Luz after extra time.
 He finished his first season in the club with 7 goals and 3 assists in 34 matches in all competitions.

 2019–20 season

 Petković was instrumental to Dinamo Zagreb's successful Champions League qualifying campaign, scoring four goals against Saburtalo Tbilisi home and away, Ferencváros away, and Rosenborg home.
 His performances earned him a new contract with Dinamo, signed on 13 September 2019, which keeps him in the club until 2024.

 He made his Champions League debut on 18 September 2019 in a 4–0 home win over Atalanta and scored his debut goal on 6 November in a 3–3 home draw with Shakhtar Donetsk.

-On 17 June 2020, he scored a last minute goal in a 3–2 home victory over Slaven Belupo, the first home game of Dinamo's new coach Igor Jovićević.
+On 17 June 2020, he scored a last minute goal in a 3–2 home victory over Slaven Belupo, the first home game of Dinamo's new manager Igor Jovićević.
 On 27 June, he suffered an injury in a goalless draw with Osijek that ruled him out for the rest of the season.